Mattytomo365/Online-Shopping-Web-Application/README.md

 ---

 ## Project Structure
-The project is organized as follows:
+The project is organized as follows:<br/>
 ShoppingToYou<br/>
     ├── Controllers/ # MVC Controllers for handling requests<br/>
     ├── Database/ # Repositories and database connection logic<br/>